Pre-define analyses

 There are two ways to set up an analysis in RevMan:

 1. Using study data: All studies with results for the selected outcome and interventions will be included in the analysis.
 Data are entered and stored at the included study level and can be re-used across different analyses.
-See Automatic (study-centric data) analyses.
+See automatic (study-centric data) analyses.

 2. Using manual input: Manually choose which studies are included in the analysis.
 Data are entered and stored specifically for this analysis and cannot be re-used across different analyses.
 See manual-input analyses.